vedankvekhande/Movie_App/README.md

 - Search and watch movies: users can search for movies by title and can watch them easily
 - Genre-wise display: movies can be sorted by genre including multiple genre sorting
-- Infinite Scrolling: displays a section for trending movies
-- Upcoming movies: displays a section for upcoming movies
+- Infinite Scrolling: Provides ability to load movies of previous year and next year once user scrolls in any direction.
-- Movie Details: users can view detailed information about each movie
+- Movie Details: users can view detailed information about each movie , along with genre , director , etc from TMDB API.
 - Ratings: The Cards also feature the latest Movie ratings for ease.

 <hr/>